heutelbeck/sapl-demos/sapl-demo-filterchain/README.md

-# Tutorial  sapl-demo-filterchain
+# Demo: Using SAPL in the filterchain (non-reactive web server)

 This demo shows how to filter incoming Requests with a `Policy Enforcement Filter` (`PEF`) that uses Sapl Policies.
 If you use the `Policy Enforcement Filter`, it is a `Policy Enforcement Point` (`PEP`) of your Application.
 The `PFE` first creates a request for the `SAPLAuthorizer`, which gets a `Response` from the `Policy Decision Point` (`PDP`) and then does the advice and obligation handling and the mapping.

-## Tutorial for using the Policy Enforcement Filter

-First add the [sapl-spring-boot-starter](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-spring-boot-starter) to your application as described in the [tutorial](https://github.com/heutelbeck/sapl-demos/blob/master/docs/src/asciidoc/tutorial.adoc).

-When using the [sapl-spring-boot-starter](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-spring-boot-starter) , a bean of type `policyEnforcementFilter` will be automatically provided, if the following parameter is set in the `application.properties`:
+When using the [SAPL Spring Security Integration](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-spring-security) , a bean of type `SaplFilterPolicyEnforcementPoint` will be automatically provided, if the following parameter is set in the `application.properties`:

 ```java
 pdp.policyEnforcementFilter=true